nodia/gollum/readme.md

 </ProjectSettings>
 ```

-*ReviewBoardRepositoryName* is the name of the repository on ReviewBoard which corresponds to this SVN repository.
+*ReviewBoardRepositoryName* is the name of the repository on Review Board which corresponds to this SVN repository.
-*ReviewBoardGroup* is the group on ReviewBoard to which the tickets from this SVN repository are associated with.
+*ReviewBoardGroup* is the group on Review Board to which the tickets from this SVN repository are associated with.
-*RepositoryBasePath* is the difference between the SVN path defined in ReviewBoard and the path to the SVN repository.
+*RepositoryBasePath* is the difference between the SVN path defined in Review Board and the path to the SVN repository.

 Input the correct values for these three options in the gollum.xml, save the file and close it.